celsiusnarhwal/schemarin/building-schemarin.md

 [^1]: Previewing color schemes strictly requires that Schemarin is running in iTerm2.

-[^2]: It's strongly recommended that you install Poetry via the official installer, as this document directs you to, and not via Homebrew (or god forbid, pip).
+[^2]: It's strongly recommended that you install Poetry via the official installer, as this document directs you to, and not via Homebrew (or, god forbid, pip).
 If you don't like piping to a shell, you are absolutely free to download, examine, and manually run the installation script yourself.